senserf/picos/README.txt

 	   while -T applies to the state dumping available with -g.
 Also, settrace expanded to cover the timing parameters.
 Manual updated accordingly.

+ R070825A  Tracing redone again, well, not completely.
+Now, all -t, -T
+	   setting are always applied after the network has been built (which, arguably, removes some of the confusion).
+Flag 'q'/'s' added at the end of the tracing argument to indicate that simulation should stop at the end of tracing.
+	   Operation 'sameas state' added to process code method to work as a goto.
+In an observer, it behaves exactly as proceed.
+The handling of proceed in observers has been simplified (retaining all the original semantics).
+	   The settrace set completely redone.
+Multiple stations can now be traced.
+	   Fixed a bug in radio.cc: missing one initialization in TRansceiver, which was normally fine as malloc starts from zeroed out storage, but occasionally, with some memory deallocation at initialization, it would cause problems (permanent activity at the transceiver).
+	   The version is now 3.0 !!!!!